Langs community hub in Cambridge

-The Premier’s Advisory Group on Community Hubs published their report, Community Hubs in Ontario: A Strategic Framework and Action Plan.
+The Premier’s Advisory Group on Community Hubs published its report, Community Hubs in Ontario: A Strategic Framework and Action Plan.
 The report uses a flexible, community-driven definition of hubs and focuses on ways the province can support community planning, integrated service delivery, and the community infrastructure needed for a vibrant network of community hubs across the province.

 The Advisory Group sought in-depth feedback from stakeholders, including many in the nonprofit sector.
 ONN was pleased to be involved in the Advisory Group’s work to date and to see our recommendations well reflected in their report.